parkermoe/casual_inference_coupon_redemption/README.md

 We visualized the total daily sales and overlaid the impact of the top 15 campaigns.
 The plot employs a color gradient to denote the intensity of each campaign's impact, providing an intuitive understanding of the sales fluctuations associated with the marketing efforts.

-(## Difference-in-Differences Analysis

-To further our understanding of the campaigns' effectiveness, we conducted a difference-in-differences analysis to assess their impact on daily sales.
-This econometric technique provided a framework for comparing sales dynamics before, during, and after the campaign periods, controlling for underlying trends.

-### Visualization of Campaign Impact

-We visualized the total daily sales and overlaid the impact of the top 15 campaigns.
-The plot employs a color gradient to denote the intensity of each campaign's impact, providing an intuitive understanding of the sales fluctuations associated with the marketing efforts.

 (![did_vis](https://github.com/parkermoe/casual_inference_coupon_redemption/assets/75709283/f8f289bc-0f81-4d55-bf8d-90eb0b8a4cae)
 )